crazyvny/logs-analysis/README.md

 4. Log into vagrant using the command 'vagrant ssh'.

-5. Run datasql.py script using command 'python3 datasql.py'.
+5. Run datasql.py script using command 'python base.py'.

 6. This will outputs the popular views, popular articles, errors from the database.